-- This tutorial addresses production of SPK files - For general purposes - For use with NASA's Deep Space Network (the "SPS") - (Note: This tutorial does not address SPK production by JPL navigation teams using the NIOSPK application, which was specially built to process JPL's NAVIO-format ephemeris/trajectory files.) - Those NAV teams may simply learn how to use the NIOSPK program and any useful SPK-related utilities.
+- This tutorial addresses production of SPKs: - for general purposes - for use with NASA's Deep Space Network (the "SPS") - This tutorial does not address production of SPKs: - by JPL navigation teams using the NIOSPK utility - " Those NAV teams may simply learn how to use the NIOSPK program and any useful SPK-related utilities. - by ESA/ESAC for its missions that use SPICE - " Those use custom "MEX2KER" software that was provided by NAIF - having TCB time tags, in support of certain IAU needs - " These are SPK Types 101, 102, etc. - use of the OEM2SPK utility, used to process CCSDS Orbit Ephemeris Message files - " See the OEM2SPK User's Guide for this information